RecList/evalRS-CIKM-2022/README.md

 P.s.: if something in the procedure goes wrong, please contact us through Slack!

-### Run your code
+### Third Step: Run your code

 A valid submission script can be obtained by copying into your repository `submission.py`, and modify `my_runner.py` and the related model to use your logic instead of the default one.
 In theory, no change should be necessary to `submission.py`.
 Your submission is required to build an instance of the class `EvalRSRunner`, providing an implementation for the `train_model.py` method.

 In the `evaluation` folder, we included a lenghtier explanation of the evaluation code involved in this challenge: please refer to that file and the provided examples for in-depth explanation, or reach out on Slack if you're unsure on how to use it.

-### How easy it is to run the challenge?
+## How easy it is to join?

 Very easy!
-If you already have a recommendation model, you just need to wrap this in a way that is consistent with our own API.
+If you already have a recommendation model you just need to wrap this in a way that is consistent with our own API.

 ```python